applied-systems-biology/jipipe-website/content/documentation-json-api/dependency.md

 This document describes the properties of the JSON API object.
-You also can access the document in [JSON Schema](https://json-schema.org/) format: [dependency.schema.json](https://applied-systems-biology.github.io/acaq5/schemas/dependency.schema.json)
+You also can access the document in [JSON Schema](https://json-schema.org/) format: [dependency.schema.json](https://applied-systems-biology.github.io/jipipe/schemas/dependency.schema.json)

 <div class="panel-body">
  <section class="json-schema-description">
   <p>
    Project or extension dependency.
-Refers to an ACAQ5 extension.
+Refers to an JIPipe extension.
   </p>
  </section>
  <section class="json-schema-properties">